Rundown

 Hey, thanks for the lesson.

-Wouldn’t want any
+We wouldn’t want any

-of this mastery lost.
+of your mastery lost.

 Ain’t that the truth.

-Before that happens, ought to write
+Before that happens,

-easy now.
+easy now:

-Why cut yourself
+how you can cut yourself

 doing this.